makingspace/NetworkingServiceKit/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you very much for your pull request fellow Mobile SpaceMaker!
+Thank you very much for your pull request fellow developer!
 Here is a template of what we expect from you when submitting a Pull Request.
 Think about this PR as a product that you are selling, give as much information as possible to make your product succesful.
 -->

 **Description:**
 <!--
 Describe what your feature is doing first in a TL:DR and also in a longer description.
 We encourage you to use emoticons.
-If possible link to your users stories from Clubhouse.
+If possible link to more information that could relate to the PR.
 -->

 **Important files to review:**